jleffler/soq/src/so-3388-7484/README.md

 the interface demanded by the question — three-argument functions returning `void` rather than two-argument functions returning the result.
-It currently uses the type name `RationalInt` rather than `Fraction`, and the member names are `numerator` and `denominator` rather than `numer` and `denom` as in the question.
-This might get fixed sometime, and would be fixed before posting an answer.

 The input scanning code in `ri_scn()` expects fractions to be enclosed in square brackets, such as `[165/7]` or `[23 4/7]` or `[23]`.